-Controlled Substances Analytical Methods AM #1: General Quality Measures Revision 13 Issue Date: 01/14/2022 Issuing Authority: Quality Manager
+Controlled Substances Analytical Methods AM #1: General Quality Measures Revision 14 Issue Date: 01/04/2023 Issuing Authority: Quality Manager

 - 4.1.1 A description of the evidence, including all packaging and any leakage from internal packaging. - 4.1.2 Physical description of evidence.
 Powder, liquid, plant material, etc. The description should include information deemed relevant by the analyst, such as color, shape and any imprint or writing on pills/tablets/capsules, and when used as part of the analytical scheme any imprint or writing on ampoules/vials or manufacturer's packaging.
 Documenting the description can be done by words, photos or drawings.
-If a photo is used it must be annotated. - 4.1.3 Original weight, number of pills, etc. of sample.
-See 4.1.5. - 4.1.3.1 "Trace" will be defined for solids as anything less than 0.10 grams, and for liquids as anything less than approximately 200 μl. - 4.1.3.2 Residue is defined as any substance adhering to either an item or packaging, that is not easily removed and where measurement, if removed, is estimated to be less than one gram. - 4.1.3.3 All digits observed from a balance will be reported.
+If a photo is used, it must be annotated at minimum, with the case and item number. - 4.1.3 Original weight, number of pills, etc. of sample.
+See 4.1.5. - 4.1.3.1 "Trace" will be defined for solids as anything less than 0.10 grams, and for liquids as anything less than approximately 200 μl.
+Samples taken from pipes/smoking devices do not need to be weighed. - 4.1.3.2 Residue is defined as any substance adhering to either an item or packaging, that is not easily removed and where measurement, if removed, is estimated to be less than one gram. - 4.1.3.3 All digits observed from a balance will be reported.
 In instances where the complete weight does not get recorded/saved, the partial weight or reserve weight will be reported, and an explanation will be in the notes.
 This applies to reserve weights as well. - 4.1.3.4 In lieu of counting individual pills, or "LSD" dosage units, a total weight of the sample is an acceptable alternative.
 Reserves need to be noted. - 4.1.3.5 In cases where an envelope contains multiple items it is permissible to take a composite weight as long as each item is segregated and analyzed separately.
-In these situations, the items must be kept segregated after analysis as well. - 4.1.3.6 Compositing of samples for analysis is discouraged and should only be deployed in limited situations such as where individual items may not contain enough residue to confirm the presence of a controlled substance.
+In these situations, the items must be kept segregated after analysis as well. - 4.1.3.6 Compositing of samples for analysis is discouraged and should only be deployed in limited situations such as where individual items may not contain enough residue to confirm the presence of a controlled substance or where multiple items are physically touching and cross contamination is likely to have occurred.
 It must be clear on the report that the result is from a composited sample.
 It is never permissible to composite samples if the resultant weight is near a regulatory limit.
 Exception: Methamphetamine Quantitation.
 Any questions about compositing on a case should be directed to the controlled substances Discipline Lead before analysis begins. - 4.1.4 Amount used for analysis, or reserved weights need to be in the notes but do not need to be reported.
-If more than half of a pill is analyzed, even if there are more pills available, then the extracts must be returned.
-Trace amounts of residue used do not need to be noted. - 4.1.5 Exceptions: If the charge on a marijuana case is based on the number of plants, then the weight of the sample and the reserve does not need to be recorded.
-Weights and volumes of liquids and the contents of vape cartridges, are not to be reported.
-If more than half of the visible residue of a sample is to be consumed in analysis, then any extracts must be returned with the evidence.
-Any extracts or washes from evidence that did not have visible residue will also be returned to evidence.
-This will be listed on the report.
-If the nature of the sample precludes an
+If more than half of a sample is analyzed then the extracts must be returned.

-Controlled Substances Analytical Methods AM #1: General Quality Measures Revision 13 Issue Date: 01/14/2022 Issuing Authority: Quality Manager
+Controlled Substances Analytical Methods AM #1: General Quality Measures Revision 14 Issue Date: 01/04/2023 Issuing Authority: Quality Manager